-Dissolving the filling is a very simple and quick treatment.
-Hyaluronidase is a soluble protein enzyme that is normally used to break down hyaluronic acid found in dermal filler.
-The solution works by breaking the bonds that hold HA molecules together and encourages the body to reabsorb them in a natural process that it knows how to do on its own.
-It achieves this by increasing tissue permeability, dividing the molecular bonds that hold hyaluronic acid together and promoting the natural cellular processes responsible for its diffusion.
+Dissolving the filling is a straightforward and speedy treatment.
+Hyaluronidase is a soluble protein enzyme that is usually used to break down hyaluronic acid found in dermal filler.
+The solution works by disrupting the bonds that hold HA molecules together and encourages the body to reabsorb them in a natural process that it knows how to do on its own.
+It does this by increasing tissue permeability, splitting the molecular bonds that hold hyaluronic acid together and promoting the natural cellular processes responsible for its diffusion.

 Different fillers tend to naturally dissolve at different rates.
 Most hyaluronic acid fillers used on the lips, jaw and cheeks, including Juvederm and Restylane, are metabolized after 6 months to a year.
 Sculptra can continue to provide results on the face for up to two years.
 It is a common misconception that, because dermal fillers are metabolized by the body over time (and therefore require touch-ups to maintain the effect), if you simply stop receiving the injections, the filler will eventually dissolve on its own, but this is not true.